pmbriley/beta_bursts/README.md

 opt.m: number of morlet cycles for time-frequency analysis

-opt.f0s: vector of frequencies for morlet analysis opt.nMeds: threshold for identifying beta events = median power for a frequency * opt.nMeds opt.propPwr: threshold for determining when a beta burst starts/ends (proportion of peak power) opt.filt2d: standard deviations for 2D gaussian filter applied to time-frequency spectrograms opt.peakFreqs: frequency window to identify peaks in time-frequency spectrogram opt.structElem: dimensions of structuring element for image dilatation used in peak identification procedure opt.eventGap: minimum gap between beta events in seconds opt.dispFreqs: frequency range used for plotting spectrograms and beta events (two elements) opt.dispBox: if true, encloses starts and ends, and lower and upper limits of spectral widths, of bursts on spectrograms opt.markDur: if true, marks starts and ends of bursts on the scrolling plot of eeg activity
+opt.f0s: vector of frequencies for morlet analysis; opt.nMeds: threshold for identifying beta events = median power for a frequency * opt.nMeds; opt.propPwr: threshold for determining when a beta burst starts/ends (proportion of peak power); opt.filt2d: standard deviations for 2D gaussian filter applied to time-frequency spectrograms; opt.peakFreqs: frequency window to identify peaks in time-frequency spectrogram; opt.structElem: dimensions of structuring element for image dilatation used in peak identification procedure; opt.eventGap: minimum gap between beta events in seconds; opt.dispFreqs: frequency range used for plotting spectrograms and beta events (two elements); opt.dispBox: if true, encloses starts and ends, and lower and upper limits of spectral widths, of bursts on spectrograms; opt.markDur: if true, marks starts and ends of bursts on the scrolling plot of eeg activity

-outputs
+** outputs
 tp: locations of beta events in time points
 secs: locations of beta events in seconds
 freqs: peak frequency of each beta event in Hz